-On April 1, 2008, we entered into a mineral exploration and mining lease agreement with Fred Garrett et al, covering one patented claim located in Storey County, Nevada.
+On May 1, 2020, we replaced the 2008 lease with a new mineral exploration and mining lease.
 The lease began with a five-year Exploration Term, followed by a 15-year Development Term.
-The lease remains in effect as long as exploration, development, mining, or processing operations are being conducted on a continuous basis, without a lapse of activity for more than 180 days.
-We pay an advance royalty to the lessor of \$1,000 per month or a 3% net smelter returns ("NSR") royalty, whichever is greater.
+The lease remains in effect as long as exploration, development, mining, or processing operations are being conducted on a continuous basis, without a lapse of activity for more than 365 days.
+We pay a rental of \$250 per month.
+After obtaining all necessary permits to place the property into production, we will pay an advance royalty of \$1,000 per month, or 3% NSR, whichever is greater.
 We are responsible for the payment and filing of annual maintenance fees, if any, and taxes for this claim.